speckhofer/speckhofer.github.io/_posts/2025-05-18-latex-auto-activating-snippets-in-emacs.md

 1. To edit the snippets, you can modify the file `laas.el` or change the lines which you have added to `config.el`.

-## Snippets
+## Snippets list

-Here you can find an overview of all snippets.
+Here you can find an overview of all snippets which are available after setting everything up as described above.

 | Snippet    | Expands to                                           | Remark                                                                                                                                                                                              |
 | ---------- | ---------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |